 By pressing “S”, you can view the solo mode where you only see the touch and release events on black and white.

 Try pressing “B” on your computer, you should see 12 red bars, which are the capacitive sensors of the Touch Board.
 Touch any of them and see the red bar dropping and turning white.
 This means the board is registering an event.
 So now you can see all of the sensors at once.

 The bar mode is also the mode where you can change the sensitivity of an electrode.
 If you now click and drag one of the bars, you can see a dark green and a yellow line being moved along.
 These are the touch and release thresholds of a sensor and are saved in your Touch Board, so if you turn the Touch Board off and on, it will have the same threshold values as you set them in the bar mode, they remain constant.

 Whenever you attach something to the electrodes of the Touch Board, you need will need to reset the board.
 The Grapher is also able to reset the Touch Board, so that if you connect something to the electrodes, you don’t need to manually turn the board off and on again.
 Instead, you can do it by clicking the “Reset” button at the top.

 If you press “D”, you can export all of the data of the sensors.
-At the time of writing this is in development, so for now it’s simply a CSV file.
+At the time of writing this tutorial, the feature is in development, so for now it’s simply a CSV file.